-City on Down started in September of 2016, 3 members, all recent college grads with full-time business jobs and a passion for music started playing free shows at the Crooked Crown in Charleston, South Carolina.
-They performed acoustic gigs just simply for the love of music but with greater hopes of creating something special and long-lasting.
+City on Down started in September of 2016 with original members Greg Keys (lead vocals/piano), Ian Giancursio (drums/vocals), and Blake Ervin (guitarist), all recent college grads from Rochester, New York with a passion for music.
+The trio started playing free shows at the Crooked Crown in Charleston, South Carolina, performing simply for the love of music but with greater hopes of creating something special and long-lasting.

-After a month of gigging, they started to create their own sound, and with that sound, original songs were born with the idea of combining a full band with electronic tracks.
-They debuted their original EP in April of 2017, and began the journey of chasing their musical passion as a full-time career.
-Shows got bigger, crowds got larger, and Charleston started to notice the effort they were putting in.
-Come July of 2017, City on Down’s original duo of Greg Keys and Ian Giancursio found the missing pieces of the puzzle in the form of two new friends, Alden Sayre and Rob Corrigan.
-Alden and Rob just so happened to share that same passion that Greg and Ian had developed and pursued, and with that, City on Down was officially born.
+The band debuted their original EP in April 2017, and began the journey of chasing their musical passion as a full-time career.
+Shows got bigger, crowds got larger, and Charleston began noticing the band's constant effort.
+Come July of 2017, City on Down’s original duo of Greg Keys and Ian Giancursio found the missing pieces of the puzzle in the form of two new friends, guitarist Alden Sayre and bassist Garrett Duncan.
+Alden and Garrett shared that same passion that Greg and Ian had developed and pursued, and with that, City on Down was officially born.

-Show after show the band grew closer, their shared bond over music became stronger, and their original songs got a whole lot better.
-With 2018 just around the corner, they knew they needed to make smart moves if they wanted to be big players in the music industry.
-They got in contact with big-time area musicians and made connections, developed a plan, and launched that plan in November of 2017.
-First, they connected with the top studio of the Southeast, Truphonic Recording, to produce a single that would launch their new and complete vision forward.
-They teamed up with Chief Engineer Elliot Elsey to create their single “All on You."
-The song was a local hit, racking up over 12,000 streams across all outlets (iTunes, Spotify, etc.) and putting City on Down on the map, one step closer to their ultimate vision.
+Show after show the band grew closer, their shared bond over music stronger, and their original songs better.
+With 2018 just around the corner, they knew they needed to take steps to become big players in the music industry.
+They got in contact with big-time area musicians, developed a plan, and launched that plan in November of 2017.
+They connected with one of the top studios in the Southeast, Truphonic Recording, to produce a single that would launch their new and complete vision.
+This hit single “All on You," was an instant hit, and has since garnered over 167,000 streams across all outlets.

-Just like that, 2018 is upon them.
-New Year and a fresh start, with everything in motion to achieve and continue what they set out to do.
-From music videos to music festivals, acoustic performances to big shows, and the release of their newest and best EP, you can say they have a lot on their plate as this year gets underway.
+2018 has seen immense growth and incredible opportunity.
+The band completed its first tour, an 8-day Southeast run through cities such as Nashville, Atlanta, and Charlotte, opening for Utah-based all-female band The Aces in Myrtle Beach.
+In August, City on Down performed at the Charleston Music Confab with LA-band DREAMERS.
 But looking back only a little over a year since an acoustic idea became a full-time pursuit, they have never felt more blessed to do what they love for a living and achieve success through that.
-Everything that City on Down stands for was built from the ground up, whether it was spending late nights web-designing or spending all hours of the morning practicing to try and make each and every song, cover or original, absolutely perfect.
 They still have much to learn and experiences to live through, but they could not be more proud of what City on Down has become and what it stands for, a voice for a generation that is drowned out by negativity.

 Photography: Taylor Flynn, Taylor Czerwinski, Sarah Harvey Hale, Thomas Tran